allegroai/clearml-session/README.md

 Specify the remote workspace root-folder by adding `--store-workspace ~/workspace` to the command line.
 In the remote session container, put all your code / data under the `~/workspace` directory.
-When your session is shut down, the workspace folder will be automatically package and stored on the clearml file server.
+When your session is shut down, the workspace folder will be automatically packaged and stored on the clearml file server.
-In your next `clearml-session` execution specify again `--store-workspace ~/workspace` and clearml-session will grab the previous workspace snapshot and restore it into the new remote container in `~/workspace`.
+In your next `clearml-session` execution, specify again `--store-workspace ~/workspace` and clearml-session will grab the previous workspace snapshot and restore it into the new remote container in `~/workspace`.

 ```bash
 clearml-session --store-workspace ~/workspace --docker python:3.10-bullseye
 ```

-To continue the last aborted session and restore the workspace
+To continue the last aborted session and restore the workspace:

 ```bash
 clearml-session --store-workspace ~/workspace --docker python:3.10-bullseye